 For purposes of this group registration option, a newsletter is defined as a serial that is published and distributed by mail, electronic media, or other medium, including paper, email, or download.
 (The term "serial" is defined in Section 1107.1.)
-The serial must contain news or information that is chiefly of interest to a special group, such as trade and professional associations, colleges, schools, or churches.
+The serial must be usually published at least two days per week, and it must contain news or information that is chiefly of interest to a special group, such as trade and professional associations, colleges, schools, or churches.
 Newsletters are typically sold by subscription, but they are not sold on newsstands or through other retail outlets.
 See 37 C.F.R. § 202.4(f)(1)(i).

-A group of newsletter issues may be registered with the U.S. Copyright Office, provided that the following conditions have been met:
+A group of newsletters issues may be registered with the U.S. Copyright Office, provided that the following conditions have been met:

 - Each issue in the group must be a newsletter as defined in Section 1109.1. - The group must contain at least two issues. - Each issue must be an all-new collective work or an all-new issue that has not been published before.
-This requirement is discussed below in Section 1109.2(A). - Each issue must be fixed and distributed as a discrete, self-contained work, as described in Section 1109.2(B). - The author(s) and the copyright claimant(s) for all of the issues must be the same person or organization. - Each issue must be published under the same continuing title.

-• Each issue must be published in the same calendar month and bear issue dates within that month, and the applicant must identify the earliest and most recent date that the issues were published during that month.
+This requirement is discussed below in Section 1109.2(A). - Each issue must be fixed and distributed as a discrete, self-contained work, as described in Section 1109.2(B). - The author(s) and the copyright claimant(s) for all of the issues must be the same person or organization. - Each issue must be published under the same continuing title. - Each issue must be published in the same calendar month and bear issue dates within that month, and the applicant must identify the earliest and most recent date that the issues were published during that month.

-See 37 C.F.R. § 202.4(f)(1)(i)-(v).
+See 37 C.F.R. \S 202.4(f)(1)(i)-(v).